Gidicodes/server/README.md

 # Server setup scripts

-These are the scripts used to provision the server for the Capybara IOT project.
-The project is a php Laravel project and as the server is based around the [Homestead](https://github.com/laravel/homestead) virtual box that the community has created.
+Simple scripts to help during server setup for project written in laravel.

 # Overview
 These scripts will do several things for you.